mienaikoe/ziyu/Chapters/3-6-Chapter20.md

 Faintly, she could hear some rustling of another and then she remembered Ramne, the rage on his face so brightly lit by that maman's eyes as he spoked with an inhuman rage.
 A wave of nauseous fear shook the rest of her body awake and she sprang her head up and observed her surroundings.
 She found her shirt had been torn from her body and her arms and legs were loosely tied with a strong kelp rope to two wooden pillars on either side of her.
 With her eyes opened narrowly and her faculties not fully returned, she peered into that hazy darkness and found the faint glimmer of a window through which only a sliver of the sky could be seen.

-"You're finally awake," Ramne's unmistakeable voice broke the darkness, and she looked back to face him.
+"You're finally awake," Ramne's unmistakeable voice broke the darkness, and she looked up and back to find his feet upside-down.

 He continued, "Had me worried there.
 I need you alive, you know."